A local’s guide to Mt Tamborine: Gary Poole from The Escarpment Retreat & Day Spa

 The Old Church is off the tourist track and you’ll sit among locals who return to this restaurant for its sumptuous menu and degustation options.
 In winter you can sit around a roaring fire, sipping wine, and enjoying winter warmers like slow roasted five spiced duck and sticky date pudding.

-For something less formal, Deli Vino is where I’d go.
+For something less formal, Deli Vino (eds note: this cafe has changed ownership and name to drift) is where I’d go.
 Located at the start of North Tamborine in the commercial centre, it’s the perfect spot for a casual lunch, afternoon tapas over a few vinos or a cosy dinner for two with its European-style menu.
 Breakfast fiends should note their eggs benedict is sensational too.